Esther Bunyere with her 8 month old daughter and Micheline Shukur, during a mental health session at a school in Kichanga.

 You can’t function as a human being if you’re struck down by trauma.
 If you’re suffering from mental health problems, you’re less likely to be able to earn money and eat well.

 You’re also less likely to be able to look after yourself and those in your care.
 This can contribute to life-threatening hunger.
-So mental health care is not a ‘nice-to-have’ – it’s essential.
+So mental health care isn’t a ‘nice-to-have’ – it’s essential.

 Impact of maternal depression

 Mental health work is part of our fight against hunger.
 It makes sense.
-Imagine the life of a mother living under the poverty line every single day, in a constant battle to feed her children and keep healthy herself.
+Imagine the life of a mother living in poverty.
+Every single day is a constant battle to feed her children and keep herself healthy.

 Svitlana, a psychologist at the Here and Now mental health project, supported by Action Against Hunger, in Chernivtsi, Ukraine.